Choreography in your marketing strategy

 This customer's family may just want to know that your shop exists and what kinds of products you carry, unless they are also part of your target market.
 Perhaps they are worried about Mom getting ripped off, so they're sensitive to an honest and trustworthy relationship.

 This was just a simple example.
-Yes, I know, your
+Yes, I know, your business is probably more complicated.

 More breaking news...